-- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college. - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0.
-Applicants with a GPA below 3.0 may be considered, but are required to submit standard GRE scores. - Submit scores from GMAT or GRE (GMAT preferred for international applicants and those applying for scholarships). - Submit a personal statement of educational objectives. - Submit a current resume or curriculum vitae. - International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
+- Complete a graduate application. - Hold a baccalaureate degree (or equivalent) from an accredited university or college. - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work. - Have a minimum cumulative GPA of 3.0. - Submit scores from GMAT or GRE (GMAT preferred for international applicants and those applying for scholarships). - Submit a personal statement of educational objectives. - Submit a current resume or curriculum vitae.

+- International applicants whose native language is not English must submit scores from the TOEFL, IELTS, or PTE.
 A minimum TOEFL score of 92 (internet-based) is required.
 A minimum IELTS score of 7.0 is required.
-The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions. - Completed applications for admission should be on file in the Office of Graduate and Part-time Enrollment Services at least four weeks prior to registration for the next academic semester for students from the United States, and up to 10 weeks prior for international students applying for student visas.
+The English language test score requirement is waived for native speakers of English or for those submitting transcripts from degrees earned at American institutions. - Completed applications for admission should be on file in the Office of Graduate and Part-time Enrollment at least four weeks prior to registration for the next academic semester for students from the United States, and up to 10 weeks prior for international students applying for student visas.